 If you or someone you know is learning Chinese for the first time, there are some essential tips to keep in mind.
 At the Yew Chung International School of Beijing, Chinese language-learning is a key part of the curriculum.
 Students receive daily lessons, with most classes co-taught by both Chinese and English-speaking instructors.
 Ms. April Peng, Primary Chinese Coordinator, offers advice to parents whose children are starting to learn Chinese for the first time.

 Encourage your child to practice speaking Chinese in real-life situations.
 It’s important for students to converse in real situations outside of the classroom.
 You can ask your child to greet your neighbors in Chinese, or to inquire about prices in local shops.
 Practising simple vocabulary and phrases with Chinese speakers will help them build confidence and fluency.

 2: Make it Fun

-It’s important that your child enjoys their Chinese.
-There are lots of ways to make it fun.
-One way is by watching Chinese films.
-I can recommend Kung Fu Panda 功夫熊猫 (the Chinese language version), the Chinese animation Lotus Lantern 宝莲灯 and Mulan 花木兰.
+It is crucial for your child to enjoy learning Chinese.
+Fortunately, there are numerous ways to make it a fun experience.
+One of the ways is by watching Chinese films.
+I would recommend checking out Kung Fu Panda 功夫熊猫 (the Chinese language version), the Chinese animation Lotus Lantern 宝莲灯, and Mulan 花木兰.

 3: Use Online Materials